Sestiere San Marco

 Church of San Salvador

-Monumental Baroque church, adorned with abundant art and featuring two hidden gems.
+Monumental Baroque church, housing beautifully restored art and at least two hidden gems.

 Two works by Titian